 Students attending Belmont University are required to take 3 credit hours in Wellness.
-Students have the option of taking PED 1600 Health and Fitness Concepts (2 hours) combined with PED 2000 (1 hour) activity class or students may take Junior Cornerstone (PED 3015, a 3-hour class) in their junior year.
+Students have the option of taking WEL 1600 Health and Fitness Concepts (2 hours) combined with WEL 2000 (1 hour) activity class or students may take Junior Cornerstone (WEL 3015, a 3-hour class) in their junior year.
 The main objective of these courses is to provide students with an understanding of health and fitness and how to apply this knowledge and understanding to their own lives in order to maintain a healthy lifestyle for years to come.

-Students are expected to design a personal fitness program that includes various types of cardiovascular activity, nutrition, weight management, as well as an introduction to games and sports in a group setting.
+Students are expected to design a personal fitness program that includes various types of cardiovascular activity, nutrition, weight management and an introduction to games and sports in a group setting.
 We are finding that more students are becoming more health conscious at an earlier age.
 For those students seeking a more holistic approach, we offer links across campus with other courses such as literature, history, and biology as well as provide a Junior Cornerstone course for students seeking to do more research about wellness.

 - An instructional method whereby students collaborate with each other in activating prior knowledge, constructing new knowledge, and in developing a plan for further study.

 - By definition, Junior Cornerstone Seminars carry Experiential Learning.

 - Through engaged learning and collaboration, you will:

 a.
 Apply knowledge by conducting active, “hands-on” investigation.